All that glitters: Diamonds outshine gold for Chinese brides

 "From 2006 until now we've seen a threefold increase, close to 200 percent, of Asian buyers purchasing jewelry worldwide.
 What they've really focused on, of course, is diamonds," said Patti Wong, chairman of Sotheby's Asia, who added Chinese buyers were showing increasing confidence about snapping up the most expensive gems.

-De Beers, the largest diamond producer by value and majority-owned by miner Anglo American Plc (AAL.L), sees China as driving growth over the next four years.
+De Beers, the largest diamond producer by value and majority-owned by miner Anglo American Plc, sees China as driving growth over the next four years.
 It has five diamond-focused outlets in China with more set to open this year.

 The incentive is clear.
 Tiffany's Lafay said over the last 20 years, the number of people buying diamond engagement rings has risen from less than 1 percent to more than 50 percent in urban China.
 More than half of the country's 1.3 billion population now live in cities.

-"Mainland Chinese are becoming more westernised, so they tend to select diamond rings for their engagement proposal and wedding," said Chow Tai Fook's managing director Kent Wong.
+"Mainland Chinese are becoming more westernized, so they tend to select diamond rings for their engagement proposal and wedding," said Chow Tai Fook's managing director Kent Wong.

 "Going forward China will be the engine for growth in global retail diamond jewelry consumption," said Jean-Marc Lieberherr, managing director of Rio Tinto's diamonds and minerals division.
 He forecast low double-digit growth in China and said the firm was directing more of its production into the Chinese market.